StackItHQ/pes-RohanRJ389/README.md

 ## Developer's Section
 <!-- *Add your video here, and your approach to the problem (optional).
 Leave some comments for us here if you want, we will be reading this :)* -->

-Here's a comprehensive `README.md` for your project, including a detailed approach and instructions for setup and running the application.
-I've included placeholders for the video link and a brief overview of your approach.

----

-# Real-Time Synchronization Between Google Sheets and Database

-Welcome to Superjoin's hiring assignment! 🚀

-## Objective

-The goal of this project is to build a solution that enables real-time synchronization of data between a Google Sheet and a specified database (e.g., MySQL).
-The solution detects changes in the Google Sheet and updates the database accordingly, and vice versa.

-## Problem Statement

-Many businesses use Google Sheets for collaborative data management and databases for more robust and scalable data storage.
-However, keeping data synchronized between Google Sheets and databases is often a manual and error-prone process.
-This solution automates this synchronization, ensuring changes in one are reflected in the other in real-time.

 ## Requirements